Parliamentary franchise in the United Kingdom 1885–1918: Numbers enfranchised

-The first table below shows the total registered electorate (including university electors), between the 1880 general election (the last election before the Third Reform Act) and the 1918 general election (the first after that Act was replaced).
+The first table below shows the total registered electorate (including university electors), between the 1880 general election (the last election before the Representation of the People Act 1884) and the 1918 general election (the first after that act was replaced by the Representation of the People Act 1918).

 The increase in Ireland between 1880 and 1885 was particularly significant, as the Irish county franchise was brought into line with that in Great Britain.

 The 1885 general election and the 1886 general election were fought on the same register.

 The January 1910 and December 1910 general elections were fought on the same register, except in Scotland.
 The voters in the second election differed from the 1910 figures in the table with Scotland 779,012 and Universities 46,566 contributing to a total of 7,709,981 registered voters.